Introduction

 Newton transforms the 2D layers of the composition into physical objects called bodies.
 These bodies can bounce, slide, and collide with each other.

 When creating a scene in AE it is important to keep in mind that Newton doesn't look at layer pixels, it only interprets the shape/contour of a layer.
-For instance, precomp or footage layers will be interpreted as rectangles, no matter what they actually contain or represent.
-Every custom body shape must be created with masks, shapes or text.
+For instance, precomp or footage layers will be interpreted as rectangles, no matter what they contain or represent.
+Every custom body shape must be created with masks, shapes, or text.

-To change the properties of a body, you must first select it in the body list or directly in the preview.
+To change the properties of a body, you must first select it in the body table or directly in the preview.
 Body settings can be copied from one body and reapplied to other bodies using the Copy/Paste Body Settings commands in the Edit menu.

 Notes: